 If you are a financial aid recipient dropping classes during a semester in which you have received loans, grants or scholarships, you could be required to return the aid to the federal government.
 This may include all or a portion of the financial aid that was disbursed and applied to your student account.
 Please contact the Office of Financial Aid regarding the impact an approved tuition appeal decision could have on your financial aid.
 This could cause you to have a balance on your account if you received a refund.

 For students receiving financial aid, federal regulations limit the number of times a student may repeat a course and receive financial aid for that course.
 For specific information regarding this federal regulation, please refer to the HFC Financial Aid Facts Booklet.

 Students who have complaints of an equal opportunity nature (discrimination or harassment on the basis of age, race, ethnicity, gender, sexual orientation, creed, ancestry, disability, height, weight, national origin, religion, or marital status) shall consult either the Affirmative Action Officer or the Vice President of Student Services, who will provide a copy of the Discrimination and Harassment Complaint Procedure and review with the student an appropriate procedure to follow.

 General Policy on Institutional Response to AIDS

-HFCC is committed to providing quality educational opportunities in an environment that is safe and conducive to learning for students and employees.
-Thus, all confirmed cases of Acquired Immune Deficiency Syndrome (AIDS), AIDS-Related Complex (ARC), or a positive Human Immuno-deficiency Virus (HIV) infection will be addressed on an individual basis for both students and employees, while maintaining the dignity and rights of the individual and the College community.
+HFC is committed to providing quality educational opportunities in an environment that is safe and conducive to learning for students and employees.
+Thus, all confirmed cases of Acquired Immune Deficiency Syndrome (AIDS), AIDS-Related Complex (ARC), or a positive Human Immuno-deficiency Virus (HIV) infection will be addressed on an individual basis for both students and employees, while maintaining the dignity and rights of the individual and the HFC community.